-Workflows should be directly linked to specific figures and files associated with the paper so that subsequent researchers can review and analyze what transformations, analysis, or other manipulations have already been done to a data set, and similarly, so subsequent researchers can understand the implemented processes that resulted in the figure.
-For example, a workflow should be able to trace the process from raw data to processed data, to a supplemental table of the processed table, to a figure in the primary paper and finally to the text describing that figure.
+Workflows should be directly linked to specific figures and files associated with the paper so that subsequent researchers can review and analyze what transformations, analysis, or other manipulations have already been done to a data set.
+Similarly, subsequent researchers can understand the implemented processes that resulted in the figure, from raw data to processed data, to a supplemental table of the processed table, to a figure in the primary paper, and finally to the text describing that figure.

 Workflows should also have their own standardized identifiers, such that those identifiers include references to the relevant datasets associated with the workflow, any relevant software applied to the workflow, dates that further help to describe the version of the data and the software, and any other relevant information that could be used to cross-reference different datasets and their associated workflows.
 In the alternative, third party solutions such as Galaxy could be used to organize workflows.
 The supplement can include links to such solutions.

-Σ.II.d.
-Language in the Supplement
+Σ.II∥D Language in the Supplement

 A key aspect of scientific writing is language.
-The nature of scientific progress and the evolution of myriad micro-disciplines, themselves within numerous sub-disciplines, have resulted in scientific writing that can be difficult for the uninitiated to understand.
-To some degree, this jargon-filled language can be justified as it offers the necessary precision to properly present research, reproduce a result, or for effectively automatically parsing through text.
+The nature of scientific progress and the evolution of myriad micro-disciplines have resulted in scientific writing that can be difficult to understand.
+To some degree, this jargon-filled language can be justified as it offers the necessary precision to properly present research, reproduce a result, and for effectively automatically parsing through text.
 On the other hand, the broader scientific community would likely appreciate a simpler, more vernacular language that's easier for a more generalized audience to understand and potentially more communicative; allowing for cross-disciplinary fertilization and perhaps better reflecting the multidisciplinary nature of many current scientific efforts.

+The ‘Goldilocks problem’ of finding the level of jargon just necessary for accuracy, but without alienating the broader readership could potentially be overcome through the effective use of supplements.
 Overall, in terms of language, the supplement allows for multiple ‘languages’, allowing it to be both easily understood by human researchers, as well as being machine-readable.
 In some instances, this might be reflected in a standardized hierarchy and standard terminology, in other cases it may necessitate otherwise awkwardly composed machine readable text juxtaposed to human readable text.

-The ‘Goldilocks problem’ of finding the level of jargon just necessary for accuracy, but without alienating the broader readership could potentially be overcome through the effective use of supplements.
-For example, the supplement can contain a section that provides a jargon-free schematic of the research.
-Additionally, the supplement can include easy to understand presentations or graphics that an author might use in a scientific, or even lay, presentation.
+The supplement can contain a section that provides a jargon-free schematic of the research, or ifcan include easy-to-understand presentations or graphics that an author might use in a scientific or lay, presentation.
 While the basic information provided in these types of graphics is likely not suitable for the main text, they remain extremely valuable in terms of communicating the ideas to broader audiences.

-This merger of presentation material with publication material has obvious benefits: a standard conference talk where the paper might be presented contain important background information and even historical or scientific context often not included within the actual introductory sections of the published paper.
+For example, This merger of presentation material with publication material has obvious benefits: a standard conference talk where the paper might be presented contain important background information and even historical or scientific context often not included within the actual introductory sections of the published paper.
 The inclusion of this information is likely to be of substantial value to researchers from other fields.
 Further, providing additional components of the slide deck from a talk or a number of related presentations could effectively merge a dynamic presentation of the data with the heretofore more static published presentation of the data.
 As with data and other digital artifacts, a DOI should be assigned to an associated slide deck.